ada-popovic/markdown_archive/README.md

 What constitutes this fascinating artefact is its eclecticism, the fact that on one hand the globe evokes feelings of nostalgia, calmness, lightness, while figures of Marx and Engels bring on certain political seriousness, remind the viewer of the controversial subjects of marxism and communism and their consequences.
 The connection of those two elements, together with baffling inscriptions, completes an image of an object that in its simplicity of form, is surprisingly complex and absurd.

 In order to comprehensibly portray the richness, ridiculousness and metaphorical value of *Snowglobe With Marx And Engels* an explanation of its individual elements, history and socio-political context should be introduced first.

-Essentially, any snowglobe can be divided into three parts: **the globe** itself, **the subject** (figure, picture placed inside of it) and **the inscription** or any textual content accompanying it (if there is any).
+Essentially, any snowglobe can be divided into three parts: **The Globe** itself, [**The Subject**](#The-Subject) (figure, picture placed inside of it) and **The Inscription** or any textual content accompanying it (if there is any).

 # The Globe

-Preserving relatability of a snow globe logically starts with an explanation of what the clear subject matter, **snow** is.
+Preserving relatability of a snow globe logically starts with an explanation of what the clear subject matter, **snow**, is.

 ## Snow